Ofsted & SIAMS Reports

 In December 2014, our school was inspected and judged to be ‘good’.

-In January 2019, we were inspected under Ofsted’s new arrangements for short inspections and we are delighted to publish this letter confirming that our school is still good, that our strategies and improvements across the board are having impact and and our next steps for further improvement.
+In January 2019, we were inspected under Ofsted’s new and robust arrangements for short inspections and we are delighted to publish this letter confirming that our school is still judged as ‘good’ and that our strategies and improvements across the board are having the desired impact.

 Other reports and publications: